nealvis/media/face_pics_cropped/README.md

-Pictures of faces cropped and licensed per licenses.txt file
+This directory has some cropped face pictures licensed via the licenses.txt file.